 Professional Sport Management Career Information

-While there are some entry-level positions available for graduates with bachelor degrees, most Professional Sports Management Professionals have an MBA or a master degree.
+While there are some entry-level positions available for graduates with bachelor degrees, most sports management professionals have a Master of Business Administration (MBA) or a master's degree in a pertinent area of study.
 Students interested in entering the field should take courses in business law, marketing, finance, public relations and accounting.

-Professional Sports Management Professionals should have a strong business foundation and excellent communication skills.
-They also need to be good salespeople and must have a firm grasp of negotiating tactics and public relations.
+Sports management professionals should have a strong business foundation and excellent communication skills.
+They also need to be good salespeople and have a firm grasp of negotiating tactics and public relations.

-The annual salaries for Professional Sports Management Professionals can vary.
-For instance, as of May 2012, agents and managers for individual athletes and other performers earned a median annual income of $63,370 while general and operations managers for businesses in general (including sports teams) earned a median of $95,440 per year; that same year, marketing managers brought in $119,480 and financial managers earned $109,740 annually.
+The annual salaries for sports management professionals can vary.
+For instance, as of May 2012, agents and managers for individual athletes and other performers earned a median annual income of $63,370, while general and operations managers for businesses in general (including sports teams) earned a median salary of $95,440 per year.
+That same month, marketing managers brought in $119,480 and financial managers earned $109,740 annually.